 This schedule presents information on the District's proportionate share of the net pension liability (NPL), the plans' fiduciary net position and, when applicable, the State's proportionate share of the NPL associated with the District.
-In the future, as data becomes available, ten years of information will be presented.

 Change in benefit terms - There were no changes in benefit terms since the previous valuations for both CalSTRS and CalPERS.